 To add a new table, use DBI::dbWriteTable()

-dbWriteTable(conn2, name = "new_table", value = df)
+dbWriteTable(conn, name = "HEART_FAILURE_YOUNG", value = heart_failure_young_df)

 To append to an existing table, specify append = TRUE

 .
-If appending, name
+If appending, the name

-should specify an existing table.
+argument should refer to an existing table.

 Now that we understand how R will interact with the database, we can use R to perform our analysis.